gabe1031bit-school/proxycompilations/README.md

 # Proxy Compilations

 This project compiles ALL of the popular unblocked games websites, and puts them in an easy to use area, especially made for the chrome://chrome-signin exploit.
+If a site is put on here, it gets rigorously tested to make sure all functions work on blocked networks or blocker extensions.

 [click here](https://gabe1031bit-school.github.io/proxycompilations/)